JMRI/JMRI/scripts/HOWTO-distribution.md

 It might be necessary to use a Hex editor to remove the erroneous extra Byte-Order-Marks - a valid UTF-8 file should only have either one 3-byte BOM (EF BB BF) or no BOM at all.

-- Check for wrong line ends.
-On MacOS X or Linux, do:

-        find xml jython java/test java/src web -type f -exec ./scripts/checkCR.sh {} \; -print

-Then see #426

 - Run "ant alltest"; make sure they all pass; fix problems and commit back

 - Run "ant decoderpro"; check for no startup errors, right version, help index present and working OK.
 Fix problems and commit back.